JingSonglab/CSGC-algorithm/README.md

    | SNAI1   |  0.79501 | -0.042270 |  3.832284  |
    | FOXC1   | -2.17228 | -0.079888 |  0.048295  |
    | ZEB1    |  0.64954 | -0.289693 |  1.468368  |

-   `FC1` is the fold change between cancer vs. normal; `FC2` is the fold change between cancer with distant metastasis vs. cancer without distant metastasis
+ `FC1` is the fold change between cancer vs. normal; `FC2` is the fold change between cancer with distant metastasis vs. cancer without distant metastasis.
  Fold change is calculated by DESeq2 (1.46.0).

 ## Algorithm Workflow